 The forms component from Instrumental Components powers up your Rails app's forms by providing consisten form styling and handling various types of form fields.

-CSS class, which gives all form fields a consistent look and feel.
+At it's core is the form-control CSS class, which gives all form fields a consistent look and feel.

 The forms component also provides additional styling and funtionality for handling various other form-related things in Rails such as: